jonathanforhan/cmaker/README.md

 - Simple cmkr commands for building  and running
 - Customizable project specific and template specific commands

+### Requirements:
+- CMake
+- Make
+- Python3

 ## Setup
-CMaker was developed primarily for Unix, however it is cross platform with detection for windows users.
-If you are on windows the commands will default to powershell.
+CMaker was developed primarily for Unix, however, using git bash (with some confirguring of CMake and make) or using WSL will give full functionality on Windows
 - ### Unix
 Path: ```~/.scripts/cmaker/```
 - Bash:\